grocco/linfomi-static-netlify/src/data/members/2018-11-29-paolo-ferrari.md

-  Since 2018 he has been a member of the Foundation Board of the Foundation for the Institute of oncology research (IOR) and of the Foundation Board of the Transfusion Service of Southern Switzerland.
+  Since 2018 he has been a member of the Foundation Board of the Foundation for the Institute of Oncology Research (IOR) and of the Foundation Board of the Transfusion Service of Southern Switzerland.
-role-it: ''
+role-it: ""
 bio-it: >-
   Il Professor Paolo Ferrari è l'attuale Capo Area medica dell'Ente Ospedaliero Cantonale in Ticino e medico consulente in nefrologia presso l’Ospedale Civico